 Blueberries are a "superfood" packed with antioxidants, vitamins and minerals.
-While they are only in season for a short time, importing them from warmer climates make it possible to eat fresh blueberries year round.
-You may also freeze blueberries, though doing so decreases the nutritional value.
-The degree of nutrient degradation, however, is not significant enough to deter you from including them in a healthy meal plan.
+While they're only in season for a short time, importing them from warmer climates make it possible to eat fresh blueberries year round.

 Video of the Day